wstclzy2010/futurerestore/ReadMe.md

 ---

-## 3) Prometheus (64-bit device) - APNonce collision method (DFU)
+## 3) Prometheus (64-bit device) - ApNonce collision method (DFU)

 ### Requirements
 - __Devices for A7 chip (iPhone 5s, iPad Air, iPad mini 2) and some devices with A8 chip (iPod touch [6th gen]) on all iOS firmwares__
 - No Jailbreak required
-- SHSH files with customly chosen APNonce
+- SHSH files with customly chosen ApNonce
-- The shsh file needs to have one of the APNnces, which the device generates a lot
+- The shsh file needs to have one of the ApNonces, which the device generates a lot
 - __[img4tool](https://github.com/s0uthwest/img4tool) can't be used for Windows [problem with signing iBSS/iBEC], now it's TO-DO__
-- __collisioned APNonces available in file 'nonces.txt' in [TSSChecker](https://github.com/s0uthwest/TSSChecker).__
+- __collisioned ApNonces available in file 'nonces.txt' in [TSSChecker](https://github.com/s0uthwest/TSSChecker).__

 ### Info
 You can downgrade if the destination iOS is compatible with the latest signed SEP.
 You also need to have special shsh files.
 If you don't know what this is, you probably can **NOT** use this method!